 Our study also contributes to the literature on the determinants of SEO announcement stock returns.
 Consistent with prior literature (see, e.g., Kim, Li, Pan and Zuo 2013; Dutordoir, Strong, and Sun, 2018), we find that SEO announcement is negatively associated with firm value.
 However, when we partitioned issuers into politically connected and non-connected issuers, we find that politically connected issuers experienced a less negative market reaction to their SEO announcement than non-connected issuers.
 To our knowledge, this is the first study to examine the association between political connections and SEO announcement returns.

 This paper is presented as follows.
 Section 2 discusses the relevant literature.
 While section 3 describes the data and the variables.
 Section 4 reports the results on the impact of political connections on SEO flotation costs in terms of gross spreads and announcement returns.
 We test the robustness of our findings in section 5.
-Also, section 6 presents additional analysis and robustness checks.
+Section 6 presents additional analysis and robustness checks.
 While section 7 concludes our paper.

 2. Related Literature